yodrew/yodrew.github.io/_pages/hygiene.md

 This is an overhaul of the [original list](/resource/laws).
 I had some criticisms of it.
 Names in (parentheses) below derive from it.

-Here are all the laws of life, the strongest dose of hygienism you can get.
+Here are all the Laws of Life, the strongest dose of hygienism you can get.

 #### primary